Site Monitoring

 Add Site Monitor

-- Then select Site Monitoring
+- Click Site Monitoring under Your products

-- Click Add Monitors
+- At the top, click Add Monitors

 - Select the environment name(s) from the dropdown that you wish to monitor